davidojedalopez/david-ojeda/_posts/2018-07-29-aws-iam-pt2-a-practical-example.md

 We're using the wildcard "**\***" after the bucket name as our resource ARN to indicate that we want access to every object in the bucket.

 Go to next step, name your policy, add an useful description and finish the policy creation!
 I recommend you to have a naming convention for every resource you create.
 It doesn't matter much which convention you choose, but **stick with it**.
 I use *camel caps* (ThisIsCamelCaps) because AWS managed policies are named that way.

+**TIP**: You can use the [AWS Policy Simuator](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_testing-policies.html) to test your policies and verify they only provide access to the resources they need to.

 ### Use custom policy
 You now have your accountant custom policy with S3 read-only access.
 Last thing you need to do to solve the stated problem is to create your accountant group and user, and tie them together.
 You can do that with the knowledge acquired so far 😉